 8. Translitic Synæsthetics

-Language translation through sound, as opposed to traditional vocalization, involves converting spoken language into auditory signals understood universally without relying on speech.
+Language translation through sound, as opposed to traditional vocalization, involves converting spoken language into auditory signals that are universally understood without relying on speech.
 This concept leverages non-verbal sounds, such as tones, pitches, or musical notes, to convey meaning.
-Unlike vocalized language, which depends on phonetics and syntax, sound-based translation can transcend linguistic barriers using recognizable sonic patterns.
+Unlike vocalized language, which relies on phonetics and syntax, sound-based translation can transcend linguistic barriers by leveraging recognizable sonic patterns.

 Advances in sound recognition software, virtual instruments and sound library databases can further enhance this translation.
 Devices equipped with sensors and sound emitters could detect vocal input, process it, and emit the corresponding non-verbal sound patterns, enabling seamless and intuitive communication across different languages, species and contexts.